game-design-driven/Create-Prepare-to-Dye/server/readme.md

 To stop forwarding, simply close the command prompt or press `CTRL + C`

-To start forwarding, skip the Setup section
+To start forwarding, repeat Forwarding section